michaeldayreads/reference/git.md

 # `stash`

+`git stash <pathspec>` is a quick way to invoke `git stash push <pathspec>`, though using the more complete syntax can expose more options.

+`git stash -m "my message" -- <pathspec>...` can stash only the file(s) of interest.

 `git stash` To stash things for later.
 `git stash -p` To have git break what has changed into "hunks" and ask you what to do with each.
-`git stash save "short descriptive name"` or you will have a cryptic name for the stash.
+`git stash -m "short descriptive name"` or you will have a cryptic name for the stash.
 `git stash list` to see the stash "stack".
 `git stash show -p [stash@{n}]` essentially a diff.
 `git stash apply`  to apply the last set of stashed changes.